 USU 1320: History and Civilization

 The discovery of the Indo-Europeans is one of the most fascinating stories in modern scholarship.
-The tale begins with linguists in the late 1700's CE, in particular, William Jones, a British judge who lived in India and in 1786 first suggested the possibility of Indo-European civilization.
+The tale begins with linguists in the late 1700's, in particular, William Jones, a British judge who lived in India and in 1786 was the first person to suggest the possibility of Indo-European civilization.
 Jones' hypothesis opened a new door to the past and sparked the modern science of historical linguistics.

 Jones' simple and elegant remarks concluding the paper he wrote for the 1786 Meeting of "the Asiatick Society of Calcutta" sum up the situation neatly: